Sleep paralysis can be terrifying. In this post, we’ll discuss the symptoms, causes, and effects of sleep paralysis.

 Bottom line: General health problems including chronic pain and obesity have been linked with SP episodes.

 For those who had certain beliefs, sleep paralysis was long considered punitive.
 Some even considered it an act of higher power.

 But recent scientific studies are beginning to shed more light on how this posture of beliefs and personalities may influence SP occurrences.

-For example, studies show that the rate at which people are engulfed in their mental fantasy has an impact on the frequency and intensity of hallucination.
+For example, studies show that the rate at which people are engulfed in their mental fantasies has an impact on the frequency and intensity of hallucinations.

 Also, a study in the Journal of Research in Personality report that the level of “imaginativeness” of a person can impact SP frequency and intensity.

 - Fantasy proneness,